 Welcome to Duke School Cares—an initiative that supports families as we continue to provide the education that will transform students to be the next generation of problem solvers for our complex world.
 Protecting the health and safety of all our students, faculty, and staff at Duke School remains our utmost priority.
 In order to keep our community well informed, we will be sharing our evolving plans for the 2020-21 academic school year.
 Please stay tuned as this is an unprecedented time in which information may change rapidly.

-Throughout the spring and early summer, the school teams and sub-committees met multiple times weekly, developing models to provide an exceptional, continuous educational learning experience while keeping paramount the safety of our students and employees.
-The academic leadership subgroups of the COVID-19 Response Task Force have developed three models for teaching and learning next year and strategies for enacting these models: On-Campus Learning, Distance Learning, and Modified Distance Learning.
+Our task force, administration teams, and sub-committees meet multiple times weekly, developing models to provide an exceptional, continuous educational learning experience while keeping paramount the safety of our students and employees.

 On-Campus Learning Model